24 Hour Life & Health Renewal Package

 CE course providers are required to submit all successfully completed course hours within 14 days of the end of the class.
 Adjusters and producers are not required to submit their own CE hours to the state.
 Licensees should take the potential 14-day delay into account when completing their CE hours to ensure that all hours are submitted to and approved by the state before the renewal date.
 CE hour completion can be confirmed on the National Association of Insurance Commissioners website.

 The state of Indiana recommends that all insurance licensees should maintain records of their completed courses for four years after course completion.
-Holding onto original certificates of completion for 4 years is a precaution in case of license audits.
+Holding onto original certificates of completion for 4 years is a precaution in case of license audits

 Insurance CE Requirement Exemptions